MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keregisterbugcheckreasoncallback.md

 Drivers can use the KeDeregisterBugCheckReasonCallback routine to remove the bug check callback registration.
 Any driver that can be unloaded must remove the registrations of all of its callbacks in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff564886">Unload</a> routine.

-For information about how to implement this callback routine, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.
+For information about how to implement these callback routines, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 To display secondary dump data, you can use the <a href="https://go.microsoft.com/fwlink/p/?linkid=165501">.enumtag</a> command or the <a href="https://go.microsoft.com/fwlink/p/?linkid=165500">IDebugDataSpaces3::ReadTagged</a> method in a debugger extension.
 Another option is to debug the bug check callback routine itself.
 For more information about debuggers and debugger extensions, see <a href="https://msdn.microsoft.com/938ef180-84de-442f-9b6c-1138c2fc8d5a">Windows Debugging</a>.